Tomatoes

 Flavor Profile

 Acidic, sweet, and savory.
 Raw tomatoes are bright and juicy with a green vine aroma.
-Cooked tomatoes develop rich umami depth.
-Sun-dried are chewy and intensely concentrated.
+Cooked tomatoes develop rich umami depth — glutamate concentration increases as water evaporates.
+Sun-dried tomatoes are chewy and intensely concentrated.
+Tomato paste, reduced to a deep brick red, has almost a meaty sweetness that is the foundation of countless classical sauces.

 The Science